 7. Roll out your muscles after your workout to reduce soreness and preserve performance

-Evidence shows that rolling out your muscles after your workout can decrease soreness and enhance recovery.
+Evidence shows that rolling out your muscles after your workout can decrease soreness and enhance post-run recovery.
 It does this by making direct changes to your muscle structure.

 For example, using a TB12 Roller or Sphere can alleviate symptoms of delayed onset muscle soreness (DOMS).
 In the study, test subjects felt less tenderness in their quads after 20 minutes of rolling (plus once a day every day afterwards).
 And usually, athletes with DOMS perform worse if they try to do the same intense exercises two days in a row.
 With rolling, their performance dropped significantly less.

 Learn more about the difference between flexibility, mobility, pliability